 Brass can be commonly found in many household items such as antique headboards and footboards, light fixtures, kitchen and bathroom faucets, doorknobs, door plates, hinges, serving trays, and many types of locks.
-Musical instruments like trumpets, French horns, bells, and trombones as well as items like vintage telescopes, old candlesticks, lanterns, and beautiful pieces of jewelry are also commonly made of brass.
+Musical instruments like trumpets, French horns, bells, and trombones as well as items like vintage telescopes, old candlesticks, lanterns, and beautiful pieces of jewelry are also commonly made of brass and therefore would benefit greatly from the use of a brass cleaner polish.

-Over the years, people have tried various and genius ways to clean brass, including natural ingredients to clean the objects like cream of tartar, lemon, salt, ketchup, or vinegar.
+Over the years, people have tried various ways to clean brass, including natural ingredients to clean the objects like cream of tartar, lemon, salt, ketchup, or vinegar.
 But these ways are messy and require a lot of mixing and measuring.
 There are chemical brass cleaners, but which one works best?
-Do you know how to clean brass and what is the best brass cleaner to use?
-We’ll explore the answers to these questions and more in this article, so read on.
+Do you want to know how to clean brass and what is the best brass cleaner to use?
+We’ll explore the answers to these questions and more in this article, so read on!

 What Exactly is Brass?